unfrl/dug/.forgejo/win/README.md

+Note, this doesnt currently function but was moved here fromt he old `./.ci` directory for reference if we ever add back publishing that needs nuget (chocolatey)

 Sometimes chocolatey wants me to tweak something (file extensions, empty fields in nuspec, etc) and I need to resubmit a specific version.
 To do so locally use the following from the root dug directory:

 1. Update `<version>` tag in dug.nuspec